Frank1412/Frank1412.github.io/static/media/about.4e1afbc596f1e62b0c2f.md

 # Intro

-I'm a motivated software engineer, dedicated and results-driven DevOps Engineer with a proven track record of optimizing software and deployment processes, Seeks a challenging position where I can utilize my skills and experience to contribute to the success of the organization.
+I'm a motivated software engineer with a proven track record of optimizing software and deployment processes.
+Actively seeking a challenging position where I can utilize my skills and experience to contribute to the success of the organization.
 Before working, I got Master Degree from [Rutgers University](https://www.rutgers.edu/) and a Bachelor Degree from [Chongqing University of Posts and Telecommunications](https://www.cqupt.edu.cn/).
 In my spare time, I am particularly interested in projects with high social impact and I'm a super fan of badminton and Chinese Go.
 If you think I can be helpful to you or your cause and would like to meet, please feel free to get in touch.

 <!-- # Some history